The Frankfurt School vs. Marxism:

 I read all the classics of Marxism: Marx, Engels, Lenin, Trotsky as well as Plekhanov, Mehring, Kautsky, Luxemburg.

 Steiner's letter then turned to the events of 1973-74, when "the Workers League, and I with it, experienced a profound crisis brought on by the impressionistic perspective of the National Secretary, Tim Wohlforth."
 The letter described the impact of Wohlforth's actions on the Workers League and on himself.
 But here his narrative assumed an extremely subjective tone, and betrayed his own serious political weakness.
 Steiner recalled Wohlforth's personal attacks on him, and of being burdened "with a never-ending stream of meaningless busy work.
 This was meant to isolate and demoralize me, encouraging me to leave.
 Within a few months he succeeded and I left the movement."
 Wohlforth's behavior was, indeed, atrocious.
 But Steiner failed to examine why he succumbed politically to Wohlforth's provocations.
 There were others who resisted and opposed Wohlforth.
 Nor did Steiner attempt to explain the deeper political reasons for the development of the crisis in the Workers League.
-Aside from a fleeting reference to the Watergate scandal, Steiner's letter hardly touched on the major changes in the political and economic changes that were taking place in the United States and internationally.
+Aside from a fleeting reference to the Watergate scandal, Steiner's letter hardly touched on the major political and economic changes that were taking place in the United States and internationally.
 His letter failed to examine the connection between shifts in the objective situation, their impact on the development of the class struggle, and their reflection, politically and theoretically, within the party.

 Rejoining the Workers League in 1974, following Wohlforth's removal from the position of national secretary, Steiner recalled that "The period from 1974-77 was for me one of intense theoretical work."
 However, new problems were arising in the International Committee.
 In his discussion of the developing crisis in the Workers Revolutionary Party, Steiner acknowledged his own limitations: